It’s not groundbreaking to claim that software testing is crucial to its development. But what do you know about the process of quality assurance?

-Software testing is not just a simple search for bugs.
-This is a process aimed at determining the quality of a software product in line with expectations and customer requirements.
-Testing is important because software bugs could be expensive or even dangerous.
-For example, in April 2015, Bloomberg terminal in London crashed due to a software glitch and affected more than 300,000 traders on the financial markets.
+Software testing is not just a simple search for bugs though.
+This is a complex process aimed at determining the quality of a software product in line with expectations and customer requirements.
+Testing in software development is extremely because bugs and errors could potentially be expensive or even dangerous.
+For example, in April 2015, the Bloomberg terminal in London crashed due to a software glitch and affected more than 300,000 traders in the financial markets.
 It forced the government to postpone a 3 billion pound debt sale.

-Software testing has 4 levels and each level has a specific purpose:
+So how do you minimize the risk of facing them?
+Software testing process has 4 levels and each level has a specific purpose:

 Integration testing is the next level after unit testing.
-This is a level of the software testing process where a group of interacting modules is tested.
+This is a stage of the software testing process where a group of interacting modules is tested together.
 The purpose of integration testing is to ensure that the modules function successfully in conjunction with each other.
 This testing level is designed to find interface defects between the modules and functions.

 There are several approaches to integration testing: